 Give a man a fish and you feed him for a day; teach a man to fish and you feed him for a lifetime.- Maimonides

 However, the importance of Education is not just limited to creating a progressive country.
-There are other reasons as to why education is very important in India, such as:
+There are other reasons why education is very important in India, such as:

 - Education is the right of every Indian citizen, regardless of gender or social status.

-- It promotes a democracy that comprises a civilised and well-mannered society.
+- It promotes a democracy that comprises a civilized and well-mannered society.

 - Education also aids in the upliftment of economically underprivileged groups and results in the creation of numerous job and employment opportunities.